Design and characterization of a photosensor system for the RELICS experiment

 \section{Discussion and conclusion}

-The dynamics readout base designed in this work mitigates the saturation of PMTs under intense light signals, significantly extending the linear response range.
-The enhanced dynamic range enables accurate detection across a wide spectrum of event energies.
-The dynode signal will be used for track reconstruction of high-energy cosmic muons, which will be soon demonstrated in RELICS TPC and its prototypes.
-The saturation was investigated from both energy and timing perspectives, along with its impact on subsequent low-intensity light signal.
+The extended dynamic range base designed in this work mitigates the saturation of PMTs under intense light signals, significantly extending the linear response range.
+The extended dynamic range enables accurate detection across a wide spectrum of event energies.
+The dynode signal will be used for track reconstruction of high-energy cosmic muons, which will soon be demonstrated in the RELICS TPC and its prototypes.
+The saturation was investigated from both energy and timing perspectives, along with its impact on subsequent low-intensity light signals.
 Our bench test results indicate that PMT saturation caused by cosmic ray muon signals leads to less than $\SI{5}{\percent}$ distortion in subsequent physics signal measurements in the vast majority of cases, but the distortion can last for as long as $\SI{1}{\milli\second}$.
 These studies offer valuable references for correcting distortions caused by saturation effects in later signal processing.
-Furthermore, the dynamic readout base proposed here holds broad application potential for future LXe experiments.
+Furthermore, the extended dynamic range base proposed here has broad application potential for future LXe experiments.
 As the scale of LXe detectors continues to grow and detection sensitivity improves, balancing the high sensitivity required for low-energy signals with the linear response needed for high-energy signals remains a critical technical challenge.
 The dynamic base scheme provides an effective solution to this dilemma.